I’m excited to work with teams of passionate people to craft and realize a collective vision.

 About Me

 I'm Nick, a soon-to-be-graduated senior studying English and Art History/Studio at Williams College.
-I'm interested in product design and branding, which I think in the best cases work hand in hand.
-I'm exploring careers in advertising and marketing—how we're convinced to use the products we now use every day.
-I love art, design, books, movies, music, and anything else that has a vision and executes it uncompromisingly.
+I'm interested in product design and branding, which ideally work hand in hand.
+I'm exploring careers in advertising and marketing: how we were convinced to use the products we now use every day.
+I love art, design, books, movies, music, and anything else with an uncompromising and well-executed vision.

 Get in touch: